Diet Cig: Swear I'm Good At This (2017–18)

 Diet Cig released their debut album, Swear I’m Good At This, on April 7, 2017, via Frenchkiss Records.
 Spanning 12 tracks, the album was recorded at Salvation Recording Co. in their hometown of New Paltz as well Atomic Sound in New York City.
 According to a press release, the debut LP sees Diet Cig railing against people who've dismissed their opinions and judged them unfairly simply because they didn't quite live up to a societal norm or expectation.
 The band finished recording Swear I'm Good At This on Halloween 2016, exactly two years after they finished recording Over Easy.

 The album's lead single is titled “Tummy Ache”.
 The band notes: “It's all about unpacking the feeling of approaching punk with radical softness, and the struggle when it’s not always read as powerful or cool or whatever enough [...] it’s the shout into my pillow when what I’m saying isn’t being heard, and a big old I FEEL YA to all the femme folks creating space for themselves in a world that wants to keep us quiet.”

 The band performed at the Audiotree music festival in Kalamazoo, Michigan in 2018.

 Do You Wonder About Me? and Spring Tour (2020–present)

 On January 27, 2020, Diet Cig released their first single in three years, titled Night Terrors.
 Luciano stated that the song "centres around my very real and frequent experiences with night terrors and other bizarre sleep activity."
 They also announced a tour of the UK, USA, and Canada beginning in May 2020.

 March 3, 2020, the band released another single, titled Thriving.
 Their second studio album, titled Do You Wonder About Me?, was released on May 1, 2020.
 The album was produced by Christopher Daly, and engineered by Kyle Pulley and Joe Reinhart at Headroom Studios, in Philadelphia Pennsylvania.

 The band contributed a cover of the Metallica song "The Unforgiven" to the charity tribute album The Metallica Blacklist, released in September 2021.

+The band also contributed to a song titled Siobhan's Waltz For Revenge, an original song written for Arin Hansen's book "Ghost Hunter Adventure Club And The Express Train To Nowhere" written under the pseudonym "Dr. Cecil H.H.
+Mills".
+The song was uploaded to the Game Grumps YouTube channel on the 13th of May 2022.